Skip to content

 Connections Over Structure

 Prioritize connecting ideas.
 In Obsidian, you can achieve this in a number of ways.
-Frontmatter and tags are one way that I’ll speak to in an upcoming article.
+Properties and tags are one way that I’ll speak to in an upcoming article.
 For now, focus on linking relevant notes.
 Linking ensures that related ideas are always connected.
 A settlement might link to the region surrounding it and the kingdom that governs it.
 A magic item might link to its current location and a note about its creator.

 Perfection is Your Enemy